Mako® Robotic Joint Replacement Surgery in New Braunfels

 Choose Robotic Joint Replacement Surgery in Resolute Health

-Resolute Health Hospital invests in your quality of life.
-We use advanced technology, including the Mako® robotic system, to give you more treatment options that can help you get back the life you deserve sooner than you thought.
-Whether you need
+Whether it’s for robotic knee replacement or hip replacement surgery, Resolute Health Hospital uses advanced technology to give you more treatment options that can help you get back the life you deserve sooner than you thought.

-Your orthopedic doctor may advise you to undergo specific tests, such as a computed tomography (CT) scan, a magnetic resonance imaging (MRI), provocative arthrography, pain mapping or some other tests to determine if this is the right treatment option
+Your orthopedic doctor may advise you to undergo specific tests, such as computed tomography (CT) scan, magnetic resonance imaging (MRI), provocative arthrography, pain mapping or other tests to determine if this is the right treatment option for you.

 "This is a dialog window which overlays the main content of the page and plays an embedded YouTube video.
 Pressing the Close Modal button at the bottom of the modal or pressing the Escape key will close the modal and bring you back to where you were on the page.